Docs Documentación

 For line breaks within a cell:

-Method 2: Paste Markdown Text
+Method 2: Paste markdown text

 Paste text written in a plain text editor.
 This supports the full range of markdown features including headings, widgets (accordion, carousel, tabs), images with size controls, and a custom panel title using YAML frontmatter.